CodersCamp2021/team-lp-project-4/README.md

 The project serves as a frontend to https://github.com/CodersCamp2021/team-lp-project-3.

-The app allows you to browse and rate a selection of games that's provided by above-mentioned backend service.
+GameWeb allows you to browse and rate a selection of games that's provided by above-mentioned backend service.

 As it stands the app has following features: